 How does the mentor rate the student’s chances of success, based on an in-person (face-to-face, video, audio, IRC, email) interview?
 (0-3 points, or 0-1 if email interview only)

-Did student explicitly indicate how much time they are going to dedicate to GSoC for the project’s duration, and mention any other committments that could conflict with the project (holidays, course work, etc.)?
-And are we happy with this commitment (it should be their major occupation during the summer)?
+Did the student explicitly indicate how much time they are going to dedicate to GSoC for the project’s duration, and mention any other committments that could conflict with the project (holidays, course work, etc.)?
+Are we happy with this commitment (it should be their major occupation during the summer)?
 (0-2 points)

-Did student respond quickly to mentor inquiries?
+Did the student respond quickly to mentor inquiries?
 (0-2 points)

-Are you or your student affiliated in any way (e.g. share(d) the same employer or will do so in the foreseeable future, are you his or her adviser at university, personal relationships, etc.)? (yes/no)
+Are you or your student affiliated in any way (e.g. share(d) the same employer or will do so in the foreseeable future, are you their adviser at university, personal relationships, etc.)? (yes/no)

 In general we much prefer new mentees to repeat mentees.
 The goal is to enable new people to learn about open source software development.

-In past years we have seen some consistent patterns in quality proposals:
+In past years we have seen some consistent patterns in high-quality proposals:

-Towards the end of the ranking period Google will announce how many slots the ASF has been given.
-Shortly after that we will ask ASF committers to stop ranking and the ASF GSoC admins will work to adjust the rankings to ensure that the right number of projects are ranked above the cut-off line.
+Towards the end of the ranking period Google announces how many slots the ASF has.
+Shortly after that we ask ASF committers to stop ranking, and the ASF GSoC admins adjust the rankings to ensure that the right number of projects are ranked above the cut-off line.

-In this last stage we avoid adjusting community rankings, however, in past years there has been a cluster of students with equal rankings around the cut-off point.
-In this case the admins will cast a final vote on those projects to ensure that Google can assign awards as appropriate.
+In this last stage we avoid adjusting community rankings; however, in past years there has been a cluster of students with equal rankings around the cut-off point.
+In this case the admins cast a final vote on those projects to ensure that Google can assign awards as appropriate.

 For example, imagine that 7 is the number of points that causes the clustering, and we have the following projects ranked at 7: